 - Work must be topically related to Appalachia, original, and produced in the last 3 years.

-- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Friday, January 20, 2017.
-Notice of submission acceptance will be emailed to the student on January 25.
+- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Wednesday, February 1, 2017.
+Notice of submission acceptance will be emailed to the student.
 To submit the abstract, fill out the abstract subsmission form.

 - Registration for presenters is online and must be completed by midnight, Monday, February 6, 2017.
 To register, please fill out the registration form.

 - Registration is free for both presenters and other attendees.
 You are encouraged to attend even if you are not presenting.
 Those who want to attend, but not present, must also register online by midnight, Monday, February 6, 2017.
 To register, please fill out the registration form.
 Registration will help ensure seating in our facilities and refreshments for the Symposium.